Navid200/xDrip/docs/Backup-Database.md

 This will execute the following two tasks.

 1- Saves the entire database to Internal storage &#8722;> xdrip &#8722;> exportxxxxxxxx-xxxxxx.zip
-The database contains all your previous readings as wellas all your alerts.
+The database contains all your previous readings as well as all your alerts.

 2- Saves settings to Internal storage &#8722;> Download &#8722;> xDrip-export
 The settings contain what you have changed to customize xDrip.
 For example, if you have modified the colors using the [legend](./Legend.md).